ConnectedPlacesCatapult/TomboloDigitalConnector/CONTRIBUTING.md

 # Contributing to Tombolo Digital Connector

 Thank you for choosing to contribute to this project. **We need your superpowers!**

-To learn more about the Tombolo vision checkout our [website](http://www.tombolo.org.uk/).
+To learn more about the Tombolo vision check out our [website](http://www.tombolo.org.uk/).

 Before starting to contribute have a look at the [README](README.md) and [docs](documentation).
 Our suggestion is to start with the [system architecture](documentation/System-Architecture.md) and [local datastore](documentation/Local-Datastore.md), and